buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 Timeline Extraction, Clinical TempEval will focus on domain adaptation: systems will be trained on data from colon cancer patients, but will be asked to make predictions on brain cancer patients. http://alt.qcri.org/semeval2017/task12/

+## SemEval-2016
+### Task 12 TempEval
+Clinical TempEval 2016 follows in the footsteps of Clinical TempEval 2015 and the i2b2 2012 shared task in bringing timeline extraction to the clinical domain.

+## SemEval-2015
+### Task 6 TempEval
+Clinical TempEval brings the temporal information extraction tasks of previous TempEvals to the clinical domain, using clinical notes and pathology reports for cancer patients from the Mayo Clinic.
+   TS: identifying the spans of time expressions
+   ES: Identifying the spans of event expressions
+   TA: identifying the attributes of time expressions type=DATE, TIME, DURATION, QUANTIFIER, PREPOSTEXP or SET value=TIMEX3 value string as defined by TimeML
+   EA: identifying the attributes of event expressions type=N/A, ASPECTUAL or EVIDENTIAL polarity=POS or NEG degree=N/A, MOST or LITTLE modality=ACTUAL, HEDGED, HYPOTHETICAL or GENERIC
+   DR: identifying the relation between an event and the document creation time docTimeRel=BEFORE, OVERLAP, BEFORE-OVERLAP or AFTER
+   CR: identifying narrative container relations (CONTAINS a.k.a.
+INCLUDES)

 ## SemEval 2014 Task 7: Analysis of Clinical Text
 ### Task A This includes the recognition of mentions of concepts that belong to the UMLS semantic group disorders
 ### Task B This task involves the mapping of each disorder mention to a unique UMLS CUI.
 This is referred to as the task of normalization and the mapping is limited to UMLS CUIs of SNOMED codes.